idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Get things done (wants to ship, owns it):
   - What matters to them
   - Tell me something hard you did.
-- EQ: (Not an asshole, Continous Learning, Sees impact off his action, self aware o how eels)
+- EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware o how eels)
   - Tell me a time you got in a fight
   - Tell me the hardest feedback you received.